 The Anti-Eviction Lab brings together spatial, racial, and technological justice collective projects with student researchers.
 Housed at University of Washington and led by Erin McElroy, it prioritizes collaborative knowledge making with groups such as the Anti-Eviction Mapping Project.
-One of its current focuses is Landlord Tech Watch aimed at producing scholarship and popular education materials related to the property technology industry.
-We are also hard at work producing popular educational materials related to organizing against dispossession.

 Our lab aims to produce interdisciplinary research and public facing scholarship related to intersections of eviction, technology, surveillance, and gentrification, all with an aim of supporting on-the-ground housing justice struggles.